julzaza/wildwitchherbs/_posts/2026-01-18-balkan-spring-herbal-rites.md

 2. Fertility and bodily strength
 3. Protection from sickness, envy, and wandering forces

+Many of these plants belong to the wider body of **[Balkan Witchy Herbs](/balkan-witchy-herbs/)** used year-round, though spring was believed to awaken their most volatile qualities

 ---

 ## Core Balkan Spring Herbs (Documented Use)